Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films: Preliminaries and main result

-Since $|m'|=(m_1')^2/(1-m_2^2)$ is a strictly convex functional of $m_1$, the variational principle \eqref{limit-varppio} has a minimizer for any ${\mathcal Q}>1$.
-The minimizer is called a N\'eel wall.
-We refer to the energy in \eqref{limit-varppio} as the N\'eel wall energy, and for convenience, we write it as

-Since the left translation is an $L^2$-isometry, the expression of $E_0(m)$ is invariant to translations in the spatial coordinate $x$.
-This invariance is inherited by the energy, yielding that minimizers of \eqref{varprob} are unique up to a constant translation.
+Since the left translation is an $L^2$-isometry, the expression of $E_0(m)$ is invariant spatial translations.
+This invariance is inherited by the energy, yielding that minimizers of \eqref{limit-varppio} are unique up to translations.
+Despite this invariance, $E_0(m)$ is a strictly convex functional on $m_1$ because $|m'|^2=(m_1')^2/(1-m_1^2)$.
+Thus, the variational principle \eqref{limit-varppio} has a minimizer for any ${\mathcal Q}>0$.
+The minimizer that satisfies $m_1(0)=1$ is called the {\em N\'eel wall profile}.
+We refer to $E_0(m)$ as the {\em N\'eel wall energy}.